-The University of XXXX is close to home in XXXX, NC and it is ranked number 3 among DNP Programs in the United States.
+The University of XXXX is close to home in XXXX, XX and it is ranked number 3 among DNP Programs in Psychiatric Mental Health Nursing in the United States.
 Most of all, however, I feel strongly that I want to earn my DNP Degree in my own part of the country, specifically the Carolinas because, at the same time that I learn to think globally and creatively in your program, I want to do research on the local level, investigating nursing issues in the context of the challenges that we face here in XXXX County North Carolina, particularly in the black community.
 Furthermore, the fact that the University of XXXX offers courses online will enable me to give my all as a student at the same time that I continue to fulfill my duties as a nurse.

 I look forward to doing research and writing about public health problems and nursing issues in the context of my own part of the country.
 XXXX County North Carolina has always been my home and probably always will be my permanent address.
 I love my region of the country very much despite the many challenges that are present in health care, especially when one looks specifically at the African-American community.
 Being a member of the African-American community myself is of fundamental importance to how and why I feel called to serve as a DNP professional, since I feel strongly that it is important for black nurses to assume increasing levels of responsibility in nursing so as to serve as role models to the African-American community.